-9.2.4 Multiresolution Design
+6.2.4 Build on a Multiresolution Design

-The aforementioned notion of programming at higher levels of abstraction or greater degrees of control as needed is part of what Chapel refers to as its multiresolution design philosophy.
-The idea is to have the language support higher and lower levels of abstraction, permitting the user to benefit from abstractions like global-view arrays when appropriate, while still being able to do more explicit low-level programming when desired or necessary.
+The previous section's notion of programming at higher levels of abstraction or greater degrees of control as needed is part of what Chapel refers to as its multiresolution design philosophy.
+The idea is to have the language support higher- and lower-level features, permitting the user to benefit from abstractions like global-view arrays when appropriate, while still being able to do more explicit low-level programming when desired or necessary.
 Moreover, Chapel was designed such that its higher-level abstractions are implemented in terms of the lower-level ones.
-This ensures that they are all compatible, permitting users to mix and match between different levels without problems.
+This ensures that they are all compatible, permitting users to mix and match between different levels arbitrarily.